mpicbg-csbd/unet-smfish-seg/notes/notes.md

 Tensorflow is only provided systemwide on furiosa with python3 and you have to be on one of the GPU nodes to avoid the libcuda error.

-# PROBLEM: SOLVED: PROBLEM: trying to import train crashes ipython on furiosa
+# PROBLEM: trying to import train crashes ipython on furiosa

 This problem is still a pain in the ass.
 I can't import skimage.io on ipython because it crashes my X server.